Updated: January 14, 2026

-Relocating your office requires the seamless orchestration of a number of moving parts.
-Although you may already have goals in mind for your workplace move—such as sticking to your pre-defined budget, creating a smooth transition for your employees, and reducing your overhead over the long term—chief among these will be to minimize the disruption to your day-to-day business operations.
+Relocating your Guam office—while minimizing downtime—requires the seamless orchestration of a number of moving parts.
+Although you may already have goals in mind for your commercial move—such as sticking to your budget, creating a smooth transition for your employees, and reducing your overhead over the long term—chief among these will be to minimize the disruption to your day-to-day business operations.

-To help you plan a seamless office move that hits all these goals (and more!) we put together this workplace relocation checklist.
-Every business will have its own unique needs, so it would be tough to create a checklist that works for every one of them.
-However, this list will hit the must-dos that every business should account for to ensure nothing important slips through the cracks, creating an easy office move for all parties involved.
+To help you plan a seamless Guam office move that hits all these goals (and more!), we put together this business relocation checklist.
+It outlines your must-dos to ensure nothing important slips through the cracks, creating an easy office move for all parties involved.
+We’ll also throw in our best commercial moving tips, grounded in our decades of experience handling commercial moves on Guam.

 - Weigh the cost against the benefits.
-Maybe you’re moving to a location with more favorable lease terms or a footprint that will better accommodate your business operations.
-As you make your final decision, consider the benefits of your relocation against the costs involved, including the move itself, FF&E costs, infrastructure upgrades at your new location and the impact to your business operations, among others.
-You may even want to complete a ballpark budget to give yourself an initial understanding of the expenses involved before you proceed.
+Maybe you're moving to a location with more favorable lease terms or a footprint that will better accommodate your business operations.
+As you make your final decision, consider the benefits of your relocation against the costs involved, including the move itself, FF&E costs, infrastructure upgrades at your new location, and the impact to your business operations, among others.
+You may even want to complete a ballpark budget to give yourself an initial understanding of the expenses involved before you commit to relocating.

 - One item you'll especially want to consider: the terms of your current lease.
 What kind of notice do you need to give?
 Will a move mean that you're breaking your lease early, which may trigger early termination fees?
 What about property damage and post-move inspection terms?
 Make sure you read through your lease thoroughly so you understand your responsibilities and costs if you do decide to relocate.

-- Put together a task force dedicated to overseeing the move.
-Consider including one team member from each department so all of your teams’ needs are accounted for.
+- Put together a taskforce dedicated to overseeing the move.
+Assign a project lead, and consider including one team member from each department so all of your teams’ needs are accounted for.

 - Reach out to three different moving companies to get quotes.
 By gathering three different estimates, you’ll get a good lay of the land so you can start to budget.
 You’ll also want to compile a list of questions to ask during the selection process, such as:

 - Put together a budget.
-Then, based on the quotes you receive from these moving companies, as well as your own internal calculations, put together a budget to help monitor and control costs.
+Based on the quotes you receive from these moving companies, as well as your own internal calculations, put together an estimated budget to help monitor and control costs.

 - Start developing communication plans.
 You’ll need to share news of your move with a number of people.
 We suggest thinking about this in terms of two audiences: